Treatments and drugsBy Mayo Clinic staff

-- Removal of leukoplakic patches.
+- Removal of leukoplakia patches.
 Patches may be removed using a scalpel, a laser or an extremely cold probe that freezes and destroys cancer cells (cryoprobe).

 - Follow-up visits.
 Recurrences are common.

-Because your prognosis is better when leukoplakia is found and treated early, when it's small, regular checkups are important, as is routinely inspecting your mouth for areas that don't look normal.
+Leukoplakia treatment is most successful when a lesion is found and treated early, when it's small.
+Regular checkups are important, as is routinely inspecting your mouth for areas that don't look normal.